-Amidst rampant inflation, stagnant wages, shattered middle-class expectations, and the inability of neo-liberal states to intervene, people’s experience of economic pressure manifests in multiple symptoms including ulcers, sleeplessness, mental health problems, gender-based violence, suicide, and social mistrust.
+Amidst rampant inflation, stagnant wages, shattered middle-class expectations, and the inability of neo-liberal states to intervene, people’s experience of economic pressure manifests itself in multiple symptoms including physical and mental health problems, gender-based violence, and social mistrust.
 Pressure has become the linguistic and experiential reflection of socio-political constellations of depression, oppression, and suppression.

 An affective state resulting from a perceived imbalance between economic demands and aspirations and the ability to fulfil them, pressure is experienced as a state of suspension between passivity and bursting.
 In contrast to being “stuck”, pressure simultaneously denotes stored energy that could explode and an inability to move because of the weight that pins one down.
 In contrast to poverty, pressure cuts across economic class lines.
 In contrast to marginalisation, it affects people who are perceived as having considerable control over their lives.
 Like “suspension”, pressure is an etic/emic concept that expresses the subjective experience of actors in their own terms and helps us to analyse the objective conditions that produce it.

 While pressure could be used to study economic actors in diverse global locations, our focus will initially be on the African continent, building on the existing work of an interdisciplinary group (Mario Schmidt, Prince Guma, Wangui Kimari, Jörg Wiegratz, and Catherine Dolan).

 Special Issue of Pacific Affairs, “Suspension: Complexed Developments and Hypermobility in and from China.”
 2021, 94 (2), ed.
 Biao Xiang.
 The special issue includes: